It Takes a Lot to Laugh, It Takes a Train to Cry: Music and lyrics

 The version of the song on Highway 61 Revisited is an acoustic/electric blues song, one of three blues songs on the album (the others being "From a Buick 6" and "Just Like Tom Thumb's Blues").
 It is made up of lines taken from older blues songs combined with Dylan's own lyrics.
 Rather than the aggression of some of the other songs Dylan wrote during this time, "It Takes a Lot to Laugh, It Takes a Train to Cry" reflects world-weary resignation.
 The imagery is sexual, and the song can be interpreted as an allegory of someone who is sexually frustrated.
-Dylan would return to similar images and suggestions in later songs, such as "I Dreamed I Saw St. Augustine" and "Senor (Tales of Yankee Power)".
+Dylan would return to similar images and suggestions in later songs, such as "I Dreamed I Saw St. Augustine" and "Señor (Tales of Yankee Power)".

 This version was recorded on July 29, 1965, the same day that Dylan also recorded "Positively 4th Street" and "Tombstone Blues".
 Musically, the song has a lazy tempo driven by lazy-slap drumming with a shuffling beat and slight emphasis on the offbeat from session drummer Bobby Gregg.
 There is also a barrelhouse piano part played by Paul Griffin, a raunchy bass part played by Harvey Brooks, an electric guitar part played by Mike Bloomfield and an unusual harmonica part.

 An earlier version of the song went by the title "Phantom Engineer".
 This version has a more upbeat tempo and four lines of different lyrics.
 It was recorded on June 15, 1965, the same day that recording of "Like a Rolling Stone" began.
 Different takes of the June 15 version may be heard on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991, The Bootleg Series Vol. 7: No Direction Home, and the 2-disc version of The Bootleg Series Vol. 12: The Cutting Edge 1965–1966.
 Take 1 of the song, released on The Bootleg Series Vol. 12 and on Dylan's Vevo channel, is played in a more moderately paced, brooding arrangement, before Dylan and the musicians settled on a more upbeat version.
 On The Bootleg Series Vol. 7 and The Bootleg Series Vol. 12, the version is a speedy bouncing blues with a signature guitar riff being played on each bar and a fast clicking organ.
 (The 6-disc and 18-disc editions of The Bootleg Series Vol. 12 include outtakes from both the June 15 and July 29 sessions.)